Santa Rosa, Nueva Ecija: Economy

 Santa Rosa primarily depends on rice cultivation, vegetable production, commercial fishery, and tricycle sidecar fabrication.
 Just recently, the town started realizing its development potential.

 The town's strategic location at the crossroads of two national highways: the Maharlika Highway and the Tarlac-Santa Rosa-Fort Magsaysay Road is accelerating its commercial and industrial development.
 It is also inevitably set to benefit from the spillover of Cabanatuan's built-up area.

 As a result, Santa Rosa is gradually replacing agriculture with services and agro-industry as the main engines for growth.
 The stretch of Maharlika Highway is a growing commercial strip of local entrepreneurs competing with national businesses while the eastern part of the town is attracting investments in large commercial farms.

-As of 2017,based on Commission on Audit of the Philippines,Santa Rosa economic status reached their Income of P190,671,476.98;Assets of P470,150,569.41;Liabilities of P181,022,725.17 and Allotments of 294,983,551.31.
+As of 2017, based on Commission on Audit of the Philippines, Santa Rosa economic status was: